-As Chesterfield C.H., the town was granted a US Post Office on July 1, 1804, and its first Postmaster was Mr. John Craig.
+As Chesterfield Court House, the town was granted a U.S. Post Office on July 1, 1804, and its first Postmaster was Mr. John Craig.
 On December 12, 1893, the name was officially changed simply to Chesterfield.
 It has been in continuous operation ever since inception in 1804.

 Many of the homes and buildings that are preserved from the 1700s through the early 1900s give a glimpse into the proud heritage of the fine citizens of this area.